112th "Revolutionary Mongolia" Tank Brigade: 112th Tank Division

 The division's formation was entrusted to Colonel Andrei Getman, the former chief of staff of the 30th Mechanised Corps.
 Deputy Colonel Andrei Getman appointed Plato Y. Mikhailov, a division of profits experienced commanders: The division commissioner became regimental commissar Yefim V. Beznosov, to the post of chief of staff appointed Colonel Mikhail Leonov Trofymovych.

 By mid-October 1941, the 112th Tank Division was ready to be sent to the front.
 On the morning of 4 November 1941, the train carrying the divisional headquarters was attacked by German aircraft between Ryazan and Moscow.
 Four soldiers were wounded and two were killed.
 On 7 November, the division was unloaded at Podolsk.

 The 112th Division became part of the 6th Tank Corps of the 1st Tank Army.
 Western Front headquarters created a mobile mechanized cavalry group, composed of General Belov's cavalry corps and the 112th Tank Division, under the overall command of General Alexander Belov.
 The group was created to prevent the German capture of Tula.
-On the orders of Joseph Stalin from the Serpukhov district with right-flank connections 16th Army of General Rokossovsky, 112th Tank Division was directed to strike at the flank of the German 4th Army, to make a decisive impact on Moscow.

 The fighting near Moscow

 The 112th Tank Division saw its first combat on 16 November 1941 during the Battle of Moscow.
 Together with other units, the division was involved in an offensive in the direction of Maleev, Vyazovka and Vysokinichi.
 Amid strong resistance, however, it failed to achieve substantial results.
 The division was also involved in combat to the west and north-west of Serpukhov soon afterwards.
 As a result of the action, an attack by the German XIII Corps on Serpukhov was successfully repelled.
 After these battles, Colonel Getman's division was urgently transferred to Kashira, where the hospitals and the front of rear services, to eliminate the German breakthrough.

-In connection with a breakthrough of the Soviet defensive line near Tula by Guderian's 2nd Panzer Group, General Ivan Boldin's 50th Army was transferred to the defense and Kashira plant.
 Until the beginning of the counter-offensive, 112th Tank Division served as a fire brigade, conducting counter-attacks on the flanks of groups of the enemy, supporting 49th and 50th Armies' thin line of defense.
 From December 7 to December 10 the division was united with the 340th Rifle Division under a single command.
 For its performance in military operations, 112th Tank Division received the Order of the Red Banner.
 On 2 January 1942 the division was reorganised as the 112th Tank Brigade, maintaining its numbers and numbers of regiments, which became battalions.